/**/

 Biography:

-I am Amna Bibi from Pakistan, currently a PhD student in Chemistry at the University of Cambridge.
-I earned my M.Phil. in Chemistry with Distinction (CGPA 4.0/4.0, 1st Position) from UST Bannu, following MSc and BSc degrees with Gold Medals.
-My research focuses on designing eco-friendly, low-cost portable sensors for detecting toxic ions and biomolecules in water, with applications in environmental monitoring and healthcare diagnostics.
-As a Chemistry Lecturer and Research Assistant, I mentor students and publish in reputed journals.
-The Michael Taiwo Graduate School Scholarship will help me refine my academic vision and enhance my global research impact.
+Amna Bibi is from Pakistan and is currently a PhD student in Chemistry at the University of Cambridge.
+She earned her M.Phil. in Chemistry with Distinction (CGPA 4.0/4.0, 1st Position) from UST Bannu, after completing her MSc and BSc degrees in Chemistry, both with Gold Medals.
+Her research focuses on designing eco-friendly, low-cost portable sensors for the detection of toxic ions and biomolecules in water, with applications in environmental monitoring and healthcare diagnostics.

 Watsapp